Dr. Faith Banks DVM, CHPV

 Dr. Faith Banks graduated from the Ontario Veterinary College at the University of Guelph in 1996.
 Since then she has been practicing veterinary medicine in Toronto, Ontario.
 While working in a busy downtown veterinary clinic, she became interested in geriatric medicine and pain management for pets while caring for her own geriatric Bernese Mountain Dog, named Smudge.
 After learning about the developing area in veterinary medicine called animal hospice, Dr. Banks knew she had found her passion.

-She is currently enrolled in the first ever animal hospice and palliative care certification course through the International Association for Animal Hospice and Palliative Care.
+She is amongst the first group of veterinarians to be named as a Certified Hospice and Palliative Care Veterinarian (CHPV) through the International Association for Animal Hospice and Palliative Care.
 She has written two chapters in a newly released textbook called "Treatment and Care of the Geriatric Veterinary Patient."
 She is a guest lecturer at the Ontario Veterinary College for the Art of Veterinary Medicine course on animal euthanasia.
 She has begun certification as a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute.
 Her goal in providing compassionate in-home palliative and hospice care and ultimately, end-of-life care, is to allow people to strengthen and lengthen the bond they share with their much loved pet.

 When not working, Dr. Banks enjoys photography, travelling, spinning, reading, cottaging, collecting vintage flea powder tins and spending time with her friends and family.
 She shares her home with her husband and 2 teenage children, a chihuahua named B.D (Baby Dog) and a lovable Bernese Mountain Dog named Maple.